 Once done, fluff the bulgur with a fork.

-Add all the remaining ingredients and mix well.
+Add all the remaining ingredients for the dressing and mix well.

 Tabouli Salad Recipe